 - Minor skin irritation

 Particularly if you take other medications, check with your physician before using any type of topical pain cream.

 Ok but do they work?

-That’s the million dollar question.
+That’s the million-dollar question.
 The answer is not straightforward.

 In general, topicals are perceived to be the best when it comes to relieving pain on a consistent basis (versus an acute, non-achy type of pain).

 When the source of pain is close to the surface, applying a topical that contains a pain reliever exactly where it hurts can ease pain and avoid the side effects that may accompany oral pain relievers.
-They may not be the best choice when pain covers an extended area, like the lower back, or affects multiple parts of body.
+They may not be the best choice when pain covers an extended area, like the lower back, or affects multiple parts of the body.

 Topicals of the counter-irritant variety really do little except take your mind off the pain temporarily.
 This may be why many of the products marketed for athletes who need temporary pain relief in order to exercise are counter-irritants.

 Finally, topicals from capsaicin do produce results and relieve pain but only after repeated use (days or even weeks).
 So for users looking for faster relief, they won’t be the best option.